Gaussian Mixture Model with unknown diagonal covariances via continuous sparse regularization

 \section{Sparsity of the solution under large sample sizes}

-The certificates constructed in Section \ref{section:construct_dual_certif} satisfy the requirements of Assumption \ref{assumption:existence_non-degenerate_certif}.
-Handling such certificates allows us to obtain the non-asymptotic recovery guarantees presented in Section \ref{section:estimation}.
+The certificates constructed in Section \ref{section:construct_dual_certif} allow us to obtain the non-asymptotic recovery guarantees presented in Section \ref{section:estimation}.
 These results are stated in terms of control of the mass in the far and near regions.
 Nevertheless, they say nothing about the sparsity of the estimator.

 In this section, we present results of a different nature.
 Our estimator is here an exact solution $\mu_{n,\omega}^\star$, verifying \eqref{eq:mu_n_omega_star}.
-Following \citep{blasso_duval_peyre}, we show that for large sample sizes and with high probability, $\mu_{n,\omega}^\star$ is sparse and has exactly 1 particle in each near region.
+Following \citep{blasso_duval_peyre}, we show that under the same separation condition as in Theorem \ref{th:main_theorem_certif}, and for large sample sizes, $\mu_{n,\omega}^\star$ is sparse and has exactly 1 particle in each near region with high probability.
 We stress that in the following, $0<\tau\leq u_{\min}$ is fixed (does not decrease as $n \to \infty$).

-\paragraph*{Non Degenerate Source Condition} We present here the key tool of our analysis, based again on non-degenerate dual certificates (Definition \ref{def:non_degenerate_certificate}), with additional properties.
-We show the existence of a global non-degenerate certificate $\eta_{\textrm{ NDSC}}$ verifying $\eta_{\textrm{ NDSC}}>-1$.
-It is said to satisfy the Non Degenerate Source Condition \eqref{eq:NDSC}.
+\paragraph{Non Degenerate Source Condition} Our analysis is again based on non-degenerate dual certificates (Definition \ref{def:non_degenerate_certificate}).
+The global certificate $\eta$ constructed in Theorem \ref{th:main_theorem_certif} is said to satisfy the Non Degenerate Source Condition \eqref{eq:NDSC}: